The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Discretization of the PML problem

 \section{Discretization of the PML problem}

-In this section, we transform the PML problem into a block matrix representation, then perform the finite element discretization, and obtain the final numerical format as well as its finite element discretization error.
+In this section, we first transform the PML problem into a block matrix representation, then carry out the finite element discretization, and finally obtain the final numerical format as well as its finite element discretization error.